CrestfallenLARP/cfldangerden/content/en/factions/unaligned/roles/Basic Wolf.md

 ---
 title: Basic Wolf
+weight:
 layout: role
 Backstory: You are a wolf
-Motivation: Defend the pack, Defend yourself, Get food, see module
+Motivation: Defend the yourself and the pack while getting food
-Speech: None - Growl, Howl, Bark, or Gnash Teeth
+Speech: None (Growl, Howl, Bark, or Gnash Teeth)
-Movement: Stay low to the ground but can move quickly.
+Movement: Stay low to the ground and move quickly
 Intelligence: Animal
-props: Grey Fur mask, fur if available
+props:
+  - Grey Wolf Mask
+  - Fur
+  - Claws
 type: Animal
 body: 10
 armor:
 stamina: 5
 energy:
 spells_known:
 primary_attack:  2 Damage
+Killing_Blow: No
 Offensive_Abilities:
-  - Grapple - (Call is Grapple Entangle Body after hitting target with claws on both sides.
-May carry a grappled character at a walking pace away from the group.)
+  - Grapple "Grapple Entangle Body" after hitting target with claws on both sides.
+May carry a grappled character at a walking pace
-  - Shake - (After Grappling for 30 seconds, may call Shake 2 unblockable damage to grappled target.)
+  - Shake After Grappling for 30 seconds may call "Shake 2 unblockable damage" to grappled target
-Defensive_Abilities:
-  - Bark - (make a threatening noise and then call By my voice characters Knockback.
-If grappling the call changes to By my voice non grappled characters knockback.)
+Defensive_Abilities: Bark make a threatening noise and then "By my voice characters Knockback".
+If grappling the call changes to "By my voice non grappled characters knockback".)
 immunities:
 vulnerabilities:
 healed_by: Healing
-at_dying: Remains, at dead dissipates
+at_dying: Remains until dead, then dissipates
+special:
+faction_level_2:
+faction_level_3:
+faction_level_4:
 ---